Revenue increased $1.6 billion or 24%.

-• Enterprise Services revenue decreased slightly, driven by a decline in revenue from custom support agreements, offset in part by higher revenue from Premier Support Services and Microsoft Consulting Services.
+Enterprise Services revenue increased $79 million or 6%, driven by higher revenue from Premier Support Services and Microsoft Consulting Services.